Q (novel)

-The novel has been translated into Danish, Dutch, English (British and American), French, German, Greek, Korean, Lithuanian, Polish, Russian, Turkish, Basque, Czech, Portuguese, Spanish and Serbian.
+The novel has been translated into Danish, Dutch, English (British and American), French, German, Greek, Lithuanian, Polish, Russian, Turkish, Basque, Czech, Portuguese, Spanish, Serbian, and Chinese.
 All of the editions keep the original copyright statement, which allows the non-commercial reproduction of the book.

 Plot

-The book follows the journey of an Anabaptist radical across Europe in the first half of the 16th century as he joins in various movements and uprisings that come as a result of the Protestant reformation.
+The book follows the journey of an Anabaptist radical across Europe in the first half of the 16th century as he joins in various movements and uprisings that come as a result of the Protestant Reformation.
 The book spans 30 years as he is pursued by 'Q' (short for "Qoèlet"), a spy for the Roman Catholic Church cardinal Giovanni Pietro Carafa.
 The main character, who changes his name many times during the story, first fights in the German Peasants' War beside Thomas Müntzer, during which time he takes part in negotiations which are eventually formalised as the Twelve Articles.
 Following this, he battles in Münster's siege, during the Münster Rebellion, and some years later, in Venice.